guws0/guws/GUWS constitution.md

 		1. Shall own the GUWS discord server
 		2. Shall coordinate and manage the society
 		3. Shall chair committee meetings
-		4. Shall administer the society Ko-fi page
+		4. Shall administrate the society Ko-fi page
 		5. Shall assist the Treasurer in managing the society PayPal account
 	3. Vice President
 		1. Shall receive complaints, unless the complainant would prefer to contact someone else